yasqdb/Tuniverse/README.md

 ## What is Tuniverse ?

-Tuniverse is a full-stack MERN application that connects international shoppers with travelers.
+Tuniverse is a full-stack MERN (MongoDB, Express, React,Node.js) application that connects international shoppers with travelers.
 Buyers can request products from abroad, and travelers (sellers) can accept delivery requests in exchange for a fee.
 The platform transforms travel into a delivery opportunity system.

----

 ## Features
 - Create product orders with details, links, and delivery dates
 - Browse available travelers based on travel schedules
 - Real-time chat with accepted travelers